vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Property sets have a **&phi;** prefix and a capital letter or acronym that is unique for the taxonomy.
 For example, **&phi;SKU** could be used for the `SKU` property set.
 Adding a non-behavioral property set to a token template requires it to be specifically added to its formula.
 Behavioral property sets are listed as a dependency for the behavior(s) that require them.

-Non-behavioral properties are explicitly identified and will require property control messages to query or read and set the values that the property will hold.
+Non-behavioral properties are explicitly identified and will require property control messages to query or read and set the value the property will hold.
 The artifact definition for a property set should include these control message definitions.

 Some base token properties may have different values or meaning depending on the context when evaluating them.
 For example, the Owner property in the context of the token class refers to the creator or owner of the token class, which may come with permissions to mint or issue new tokens of the class but does not have permissions on any specific instance of the token class.
 In the context of a token instance, Owner is the owner of that token instance and will have all the permissions that come with owning the token itself, like spending or transferring ownership of the token.